-Catering is an estimated $7 billion a year job, so you can imagine that there is a market out there for a handy caterer.
+Catering is an estimated $7 billion a year industry, so you can imagine that there is a market out there for a handy caterer.

 It’s recommended to tap into your social networks to spread the word when you’re getting started.

-Watching over someone’s children for them is an ages-old way to make money, provided that they trust you.
+Watching over someone’s children for them is an age-old way to make money.